University of Portland requires at least 120 semester hours to complete a bachelor's degree.

 There is no accelarated degree program at University of Portland, but students who wish to save money or graduate early can look into transferring in credits.
 University of Portland accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, University of Portland has a summer session, so students can earn credits during the summer.

-Around 84% of students who started college at University of Portland complete all the credits required within six years.
+NOTE: Around 81% of students who start college at University of Portland graduate within six years.

 University of Portland offers an orientation program before the start of fall classes to prepare new students for college life.